 What is Addiction?

-What are the Long-Term Benefits of Addiction Treatment?
+What are Long-Term Strategies for Addiction Recovery Maintenance?